siddhartha-gadgil/ProvingGround/README.md

 ## Running

-At present the only way to run the code is to load a console.
+At present the main way to run the code is to load a console (for an alternative, visit the [website](http://siddhartha-gadgil.github.io/ProvingGround/)).
 For example, in the home of the project, run
 ```
 sbt mantle/test:console
 ```